RafaGago/mini-async-log/README.md

 Those that are self-explanatory won't be explained.

- - *UFO_GET_LOGGER_INSTANCE_FUNC*: See the "Initialization" chapter above.
+ - *MAL_GET_LOGGER_INSTANCE_FUNC*: See the "Initialization" chapter above.
- - *UFO_STRIP_LOG_SEVERITY*: Removes the entries of this severity and below at compile time.
+ - *MAL_STRIP_LOG_SEVERITY*: Removes the entries of this severity and below at compile time.
 0 is the "debug" severity, 5 is the "critical" severity.
 Stripping at level 5 leaves no log entries at all.
- - *UFO_DYNLIB_COMPILE*: Define it when compiling as a library (Windows).
+ - *MAL_DYNLIB_COMPILE*: Define it when compiling as a library (Windows).
- - *UFO_CACHE_LINE_SIZE*: The cache line size of the machine you are compiling for.
+ - *MAL_CACHE_LINE_SIZE*: The cache line size of the machine you are compiling for.
 This is just used for data structure padding.
 64 is defaulted when undefined.
- - *UFO_USE_BOOST_CSTDINT*: If your compiler doesn't have <cstdint> use boost.
+ - *MAL_USE_BOOST_CSTDINT*: If your compiler doesn't have <cstdint> use boost.
- - *UFO_USE_BOOST_ATOMIC*
+ - *MAL_USE_BOOST_ATOMIC*
- - *UFO_USE_BOOST_CHRONO*
+ - *MAL_USE_BOOST_CHRONO*
- - *UFO_USE_BOOST_THREAD*
+ - *MAL_USE_BOOST_THREAD*
- - *UFO_NO_VARIABLE_INTEGER_WIDTH*: Integers are not encoded ignoring the number trailing bytes set to zeros but based on its data type size.
+ - *MAL_NO_VARIABLE_INTEGER_WIDTH*: Integers are not encoded ignoring the number trailing bytes set to zeros but based on its data type size.
 When this isn't defined e.g. encoding a u64 with a value up to 255 takes one byte (plus 1 byte header), otherwise it takes the full 8 bytes (plus header).

 ## Using the library ##